 On this page you'll learn how to do your own estimate for hurricane shutters, screen enclosures and aluminum roofs.
-The prices have dropped, so act now before they go up again in January 2018.

 For High Velocity = $15 a square foot

 1. You'll need these tools: Clip board and a sheets of paper, pen and pencil and calculator.

 2. Do a plan sketch of all the openings you want covered. mark them all clockwise # 1 through as many

 openings as you have.
 If you have more than one story, do two or three sketches, one per floor and

 3. Measure each opening that you have numbered. mark next to the marked opening, first the width and